kilipan/nasin-toki/README.md

 - `mi tan e ona` - "I make them be the result \[of something unspecified]."[^prepanalysis] **or** "I make them be the reason \[of something unspecified]."
 - `mi kepeken e ona` - "I make them use \[something unspecified]."[^prepanalysis] **or** "I make them be used \[by something unspecified]."

-*transitive prep phrases with modified preps as heads*
+*transitive phrases with prepositional predicates*
 - `mi tawa supa e soweli` - "I move the animal towards the table **or** "I surface-move the animal."
 - `mi lon telo e kala` - "I exist the fish (i make the fish exist) in the water."
 - `mi sama jan e akesi` - "I sameify the frog (i make the frog similar) to a person."